Providing a focal point for community health and wellness and a training ground for life and work skills

 A place of community concern

-Structural racism in the U.S. housing system resulted in efforts such as redlining — the discriminatory practice of denying services (typically financial) to residents of certain areas based on their race or ethnicity — causing decades of disinvestment and racial segregation in Poughkeepsie.
+Poughkeepsie has suffered from decades of disinvestment and discriminatory housing practices such as redlining — denying services (typically financial) to residents of certain areas based on who they are or where they come from.
 The neighborhood surrounding Pershing Park was labeled as a “red” and “undesirable” area by the Home Owners’ Loan Corporation.
-This prohibited families from securing loans and building equity, and escalated poor housing conditions, inadequate infrastructure, and economic instability.
-Ask Northside residents about the wooded property that sat behind Pershing Park for many years, and many will tell you it was under-resourced, and that its seclusion and lack of lighting invited illicit activity.
+This prevented families from securing loans and building wealth, and escalated poor housing conditions, inadequate infrastructure, and economic instability.
+Ask Northside residents about the wooded property that sat behind Pershing Park for many years, and many will tell you it was under-resourced and that, being secluded and poorly lit, invited illicit activity.

 Past